Performance Power Players: Adam Markey, Roku

 From a marketer’s perspective, is there any difference between advertising on a purpose-built smart TV vs. one powered by an external device (e.g. Roku, Apple TV, Firestick, etc.)?

-With a smart TV OS like Roku, we can more easily provide a frictionless and valuable experiences.
+With a smart TV OS like Roku we can more easily provide a frictionless and valuable experience.
 Purpose-built smart TVs have the ability to accept other devices through inputs like HDMI.
 HDMI powers more traditional media through gaming consoles, cable boxes, and other streaming TV boxes.
 Overall they deliver a more integrated consumer experience while giving advertisers more control over how their content is delivered.